From differential equation solvers to accelerated first-order methods for convex optimization: A Corrected Semi-implicit Scheme from NAG Method

-If the parameter $\sigma$ is unknown, one can use the adaptive restart technique \cite{odonoghue_adaptive_2015}.
-When $f$ is quadratic, changing $\gamma_k$ from $L$ to $\mu$ periodically will smoothing out error in different frequencies and can further optimize the constant in front of the accelerated rate.
+When $f$ is quadratic and convex, changing $\gamma_k$ from $L$ to $\mu$ periodically will smoothing out error in different frequencies and can further optimize the constant in front of the accelerated rate.
+That is, the dynamically changing parameter $\{\gamma_k\}$ hopefully outperforms the fixed one $\gamma_k=\mu$.
 For general nonlinear convex functions, a rigorous justification of the restart strategy is under investigation. \end{remark}